serenity-is/docs/tutorials/movies/customizing_movie_interface.md

 So far so good, what if we wanted to show another title in grid (columns) or dialog (form).
 We can override it corresponding definition file.

-> Chekout [this](./../../attributes/attributes.md) page to see attributes that can be used on a Column or Form.
+> Check out [this](./../../attributes/attributes.md) page to see attributes that can be used on a Column or Form.

 Let's do it on columns first.
 Next to *MovieRow.cs*, you can find a source file named *MovieColumns.cs*: